RomainTrm/Talk-RailwayProgramming/Readme.md

-# Railway Programming: la voie vers un code plus honnête

-**Railway programming: the path toward a more honest code**
+# Railway programming: the path toward a more honest code

 ## 1. Introduction